GovCompass

 The controls treat data as a managed asset with a documented lifecycle, not a raw input that happens to be available.

-The core artefact is a data sheet for each dataset, recording its origin and provenance, its size and population characteristics, the preparation and labelling operations applied, the assumptions made, the bias examination performed and its findings, and the known limitations.
+The core artifactartifactThe concrete record that proves a control was carried out: a test report, an impact assessment, a monitoring log, a release sign-off.
+An artifact is the tangible form evidence takes, the thing an auditor reaches for to confirm that a control was not just designed but actually operated.
+Each stage of the AI life cycle produces its own anchor artifact.
+Distinct from evidence as a whole: evidence is the proof, an artifact is one piece of it.
+See evidence, life cycle.Open full entry → is a data sheet for each dataset, recording its origin and provenance, its size and population characteristics, the preparation and labeling operations applied, the assumptions made, the bias examination performed and its findings, and the known limitations.
 This sheet becomes part of the technical documentationtechnical documentationRecords a provider must compile and keep for a high-risk AI system to demonstrate conformity, covering its design, data, testing, risk management and monitoring.Open full entry → and is the evidenceevidenceThe concrete proof that a control is designed, implemented, and working: a test report, an audit trail, an impact assessment, a monitoring log.
 Each link in the governance chain produces an artifact, and together they are what an organization hands to its own board, a regulator, a customer, or an affected person to show, not say, that a system is governed.
 Its absence is itself the failure: a risk register without test results, or a mitigation claimed without validation, is a governance gap, not a paperwork one.
 The closing link of the governance chain.
 See control, governance.Open full entry → a conformity assessment examines.

 For systems processing personal data, the data governance controls integrate with the organization's GDPR controls rather than running in parallel: one minimization discipline, one lawful-basis analysis, one retention schedule, applied to the AI data lifecycle.
-Where special-category dataspecial-category dataGDPR Article 9 data: health, ethnicity, political opinions, religion, sexual orientation, biometrics for identification — processable only on narrow grounds.
+Where special-category dataspecial-category dataGDPR Article 9 data (health, ethnicity, political opinions, religion, sexual orientation, biometrics for identification), processable only on narrow grounds.
 Inferring these traits creates them.Open full entry → is processed under the Art.
 10(5) exception, the strict-necessity justification and the safeguards are documented before processing begins, not reconstructed afterward.

 Compliance checklist